local-ch/lhc/README.md

 LHC uses [typhoeus](https://github.com/typhoeus/typhoeus) for low level http communication.

-See [LHS](https://github.com/local-ch/LHS), if you are searching for something more **high level** that can query webservices easily and provides a ActiveRecord like interface.
+See [LHS](https://github.com/local-ch/LHS), if you are searching for something more **high level** that can query webservices easily and provides an ActiveRecord like interface.

 ## Quick start guide